 Subject to market conditions, we expect to complete one or more financing transactions on or prior to the completion of the spin-off.
 As a result of these financing transactions we expect to have total indebtedness of approximately \$2 billion.
-Wyndham Worldwide Corporation has obtained financing commitments of \$2.0 billion related to the La Quinta acquisition, which may be assigned to us.
+Wyndham Worldwide Corporation has obtained financing commitments of \$2.0 billion in the form of a 364-day senior unsecured bridge term loan facility to fund the La Quinta acquisition, which will be assigned to us if we do not obtain other long-term financing.
 The financing transactions will be described in greater detail in a subsequent amendment to the registration statement of which this information statement forms a part.
+In connection with the La Quinta acquisition, the credit facilities governed by the La Quinta Holdings Inc. credit agreement will be repaid and terminated and, consequently, New La Quinta will no longer be pledged as collateral under that credit agreement.